Meeting was called to order at 7:30 p.m. by Chair Donald Swanstrom.

 Treasurer Barnes explained that with the CDs being considered as investment as had been adjusted in CTAS due to the requirement by the State Auditor’s office, it is now not showing in the beginning and ending balance column of the Cash Control Statement report but is showing in the Total Per Bank Statement of the report.

-- Update on land purchase: Swanstrom reported that he had acquired the application form to have the 3.5 acres adjacent to township property managed by the state be gifted to the township as a tax forfeited land.
+- Update on land acquisition: Swanstrom reported that he had acquired the application form to have the 3.5 acres adjacent to township property managed by the state be gifted to the township as a tax forfeited land.
 There were some areas on the form that Swanstrom had a question so he contacted Karen Zeisler of the St. Louis County, Land & Mineral Department, for assistance in completing the form.
 As soon as it is completed, he will mail out the form.

 - Tree planting: The supervisors along with an expert met at the township land to determine what trees to purchase and where to plant them.
 They are looking at purchasing White Cedar, Red Pine and Maple.
 Further testing of the soil can be done to make sure we are planting the right type of tree.
 Swanstrom motioned for Mead to contact DNR (Department of Natural Resources) and purchase Red Pine and other seeds, seconded by Kuettel, motion carried unanimously.